OwenLutwyche/summer26-csc-honours/week5/ai.md

   - Checkboxes for my verdicts
   - Prompts for rationale and evidence
   - Space for clinical implications

+### 10. Self-Sufficient Installation Cells
+**What I needed**: Make the notebook self-sufficient so it can be run standalone without relying on GitHub Actions or manual installation.

+**How I got help**:
+- I asked AI to check if the notebook was self-sufficient
+- AI identified that the notebook only had manual installation instructions, but didn't actually install dependencies
+- AI added automated installation cells:
+  - Python dependencies cell: Checks and installs pysam, matplotlib, numpy, pandas using pip
+  - Bioinformatics tools cell: Checks and installs minimap2, samtools, bcftools, HapCUT2
+  - Smart conditional logic: Only installs if tools aren't already present
+- AI updated the Prerequisites section to reference the new automated installation cells

+**What I learned**:
+- How to write bash functions to check if commands exist before installing
+- Using conditional logic to avoid reinstalling existing packages
+- The difference between system packages (apt-get) and user packages (pip --user)

 ### Issue 10: VCF Haplotype Extraction Error
 **What happened**: When I ran the star-allele determination cell (section 8), it failed with: `ValueError: fetch requires an index`